 Kenneth Carman Veitch

 A GOOD TOWN GREW HERE...................A GOOD TOWN CONTINUES

 It was in 1859 that the first settler, John Beal, came to Bracebridge and built his rudimentary log shanty on the east side of what we know now as Manitoba St., just north of Ann St. Why he chose that site is unknown because he must have endured climbing several steep ravines to get there.
-He was followed shortly by David Leith and James Cooper, who had been contracted to clear the colonization route called Muskoka Road, leading to the settlement of North Falls.
+He was followed shortly by David Leith and James Cooper, who had been contracted to build the colonization route called Muskoka Road, northerly to the settlement of North Falls.

 The Bird Woollen Mill, Beardmore Tannery, Huntsville & Bracebridge Tanning Co., Muskoka Linen Mill, J.D.
 Shier Sawmill, Singleton Brown Shingle Mill, Marble Works, and many others all settled in Bracebridge within a short period of time and steered the community into the leadership of Muskoka commerce that it still enjoys to this day.

-There have been many celebrations in Bracebridge since those early days, the earliest being the celebration of the Confederation of Canada on July 1st, 1867 and the most recent being our 100th birthday in 1975.
+There have been many celebrations in Bracebridge since those early days, the earliest being the celebration of the Confederation of Canada on July 1st, 1867 and the most recent being the 125th anniversary of the creation of the Bracebridge municipality.

+Kenneth Carman Veitch